What’s New in 2026

 Where employers provide breaks, the relevant FLSA provisions generally apply.
 These require employers to pay employees for shorter breaks, i.e., those under 30 minutes.

-Missouri law requires employers in the entertainment industry to give employees under 16 a meal break every 5.5 hours and a 15-minute rest break for every 2 hours of consecutive work.
+Missouri law requires employers in the entertainment industry to provide employees under 16 with a meal break every 5.5 hours and a 15-minute rest break every 2 hours of consecutive work.

 Wage reductions